Sharpe's Company: Plot summary

-Sharpe reverts to the rank of lieutenant, but Windham attempts to cheer him up by telling him vacancies will soon become available, as Wellington is determined to attack the formidable fortress at Badajoz as soon as possible, and casualties are expected to be high.
+Once again a lieutenant, Windham tells Sharpe vacancies will soon become available, as Wellington is determined to attack the formidable fortress at Badajoz as soon as possible, and casualties are expected to be high.
 Sharpe is given command of the regiment's baggage, ordered to guard it while the regiment digs trenches around the city.
 Sharpe leaves the baggage to visit his company, and when Rymer attempts to talk to him, the French attack.
 Rymer does nothing, so Sharpe leads his men into battle.
 The French are defeated, but in Sharpe's absence the regiment's baggage is robbed by Hakeswill.

-Windham is furious with Sharpe for abandoning his post, and is further angered when he discovers that a prized portrait of his wife has been stolen.
+Windham is furious with Sharpe for abandoning his post, and is further angered when he discovers that a beloved portrait of his wife has been stolen.
 Sharpe's telescope is also missing, which makes Windham accuse the Light Company.
 He searches the packs of all the members of the Light Company, and the frame, but not the picture, is found in Harper's bag.
 Windham has Harper demoted to private and flogged.
 Meanwhile, Hakeswill begins talking into his Shako all the time.

 A few nights later, Windham sends the Light Company on a night attack to destroy a dam.
 He asks Sharpe to serve as his aide.
 Before the attack, Harper's seven-barrelled gun is taken from him by Hakeswill, as it is a non-regulation weapon.
 When the Light Company takes longer than expected, Windham orders Sharpe to find out the cause of the delay - stressing he is to do nothing else - and report back as soon as possible.
 The accompanying engineers light a fuse to detonate barrels full of gunpowder, but it becomes dislodged.
 Sharpe decides to blow the wall himself.
 He succeeds, but it turns out the engineers miscalculated, and the dam remains intact.
 During the fighting, Hakeswill tries to kill Sharpe using Harper's seven-barrelled gun, but only wounds him in the leg.